beego/beedoc/en-US/mvc/controller/router.md

 The `URLMapping` function above is a new function introduced in Beego 1.3.
 If you didn't use `URLMapping`, Beego will find the function by reflection otherwise Beego will find the function by `interface` which is much faster.

 ## Automatic Parameter Handling
-Beego version XX.Y (justifies 2.0? :) introduced support for automatic injection of http request parameters as method arguments and method return values as http responses.
+Beego version 1.8.3 introduced support for automatic injection of http request parameters as method arguments and method return values as http responses.
 For example, defining the following controller method:

 ```